Table of Contents

 Share your failures, wins, client’s rejection, a day as a professional to connect with your audience.

-Even Bill Gates wrote 10 of the most engaging articles of 2020, sharing his personal thoughts.
-It recently got published in LinkedIn Water Cooler Series.
+Even Bill Gates wrote 10 of the most engaging articles of 2023, sharing his personal thoughts.
+It recently got published in the LinkedIn Water Cooler Series.

 Add a little personal touch and uncover your weaknesses.
 Your brand’s imperfections make you more relatable to your audience.